 - The harness straps come through the seat’s slots at or just below the child’s shoulders.

 - The clip is at the armpit level.

 - The crotch strap is in the position closest to the child without being underneath them.

 - You should not be able to pinch the straps at the child’s shoulder.

 Convertible car seat

-Convertible car seats are great as they can be used as forward facing as well as rear facing seats once your child reaches the right size and stage for the switch.
+Convertible car seats are great as they can be used as forward-facing car seats as well as rear-facing seats once your child reaches the right size and stage for the switch.
 There are many manufacturers that offer convertible car seats which can be used from newborn until your child is ready for just a seatbelt.

 According to reports, children under the age of 2 are 90% less likely to sustain serious injury when they are kept in a rear-facing seat.
 So, it is recommended to keep your child rear-facing until the age of 2.
 In case of an accident, a rear-facing car seat allows your child’s head, neck, and spine to move evenly into the seat, not away from it.
 While the number of years will eventually depend on the seat you choose.
 Some seats can convert from a 5-point harness to a high-back or no-back booster, so it can continue to grow with your child.

 If you are looking for the best-in-class car seat for your toddler then you can opt for Maxi-Cosi car seat as they follow all the safety guidelines.